-It’s not as luminous as what you can get on some of the premium laptops out there, but at around 300 nits, it’s usable in bright light and offers good contrast, blacks and viewing angles.
-Color coverage is just a tad above average, thus good enough for daily use and games, but not that accurate for color-graded work.
+It’s not as luminous as what you can get on some of the premium laptops out there, but at around 300 nits, it’s usable in bright light and offers good contrast, blacks, and viewing angles.
+The color coverage is just a tad above average, thus good enough for daily use and games, but not that accurate for color-graded work.

 Here’s what to expect (date recorded with the Spyder 4).